jakobib/angularjs2014/angularjs-library-services.md

 current availability was only displayed in local library OPACs there was little motivation to create a public API for this purpose.
-With the need to display availability information in discovery interfaces such as VuFind, the Document Availability Information API ([DAIA]) was specified and implemented at GBV [@DAIA].
+With the need to display availability information in discovery interfaces such as VuFind, the Document Availability Information API (DAIA) was created at Gemeinsamer Bibliotheksverbund (GBV) [@DAIA].
 But little interest was shown by other libraries and system vendors as long as they did not require the API for internal use.
 The full benefit of an open API is not revealed until different applications by different parties make use of it.
 This article will demonstrate a possible strategy to increase visibility and use of library APIs by providing client modules that facilitate the creation of applications by third parties.^[This article is based on the assumption that libraries actually want to facilitate the use of their servics.
 In some cases this assumption might be wrong.]
-The modules are based on the JavaScript framework AngularJS which is getting more and more popular among developers of web applications.
+The modules are based on the JavaScript framework [AngularJS] which is getting more and more popular among developers of web applications.
 The general strategy is illustrated in the following diagram:

 ![From library service to web application](layers.png)